danelahman/lograc-2022/projects/hoare-logics.md

       for them as well)

-  - In the first instance, instead of the general (possibly) divergent while loop construct `WHILE B DO C`, use a terminating for loop combinator `FOR E1 to E2 do C` (where you give the lower and upper bounds for the loop index, which is then incremented implicitly).
+  - In the first instance, instead of the general (possibly) divergent while-loop combinator `WHILE B DO C`, use a terminating for-loop combinator `FOR i do C` (where you give the number of times to run the for loop as an integer literal/constant `i`).

-  - Once you have everything working for the terminating variant of WHILE (including the bullet points below), then an additional challenge is to use the delay monad to allow possibly divergent computations (like the general while loop construct).
+  - Once you have everything working for the terminating variant of WHILE (including the bullet points below), then an additional challenge is to use the delay monad to allow possibly divergent computations (like the general while loop construct above).

 * Features X you can choose from (you can of course suggest your own):